About the course

 No Graduate Record Examination (GRE) or GMAT scores are sought.

-Applicants with substantial professional experience are welcome.
+- Applicants with substantial professional experience are welcome.

-You will be required to supply supporting documents with your application, including references and an official transcript.
-See 'How to apply' for instructions on the documents you will need and how these will be assessed.
+You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
+The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

-Performance at interview(s)
+Performance at interview

 Interviews are normally held as part of the admissions process.

 The criteria for shortlisting are academic merit, references and motivation.
 Typically the interview lasts 30 minutes and it may include discussion on your research interests and subject-related questions.

 Your application will be assessed purely on your proven and potential academic excellence and other entry requirements published under that heading.
 References and supporting documents submitted as part of your application, and your performance at interview (if interviews are held) will be considered as part of the assessment process.

 An overview of the shortlisting and selection process is provided below.
 Our 'After you apply' pages provide more information about how applications are assessed.

 Shortlisting and selection

 Students are considered for shortlisting and selected for admission without regard to age, disability, gender reassignment, marital or civil partnership status, pregnancy and maternity, race (including colour, nationality and ethnic or national origins), religion or belief (including lack of belief), sex, sexual orientation, as well as other relevant circumstances including parental or caring responsibilities or social background.
 However, please note the following: